Why Texting and Driving Remains a Serious Risk on Arizona Roads

 Texting and driving is a serious problem.
 We’ve all been there.
 We’re driving and we hear our cell phone alert telling us we have a new text.
 We know we shouldn’t check it while we’re driving, but our curiosity is eating at us – we want to know who texted and what they want.
 So, we quickly check it, taking our eyes off the road for a second.

 This is very risky behavior that can result in an accident.
-Even taking our eyes off the road for a brief second can put yourself and others on the roadways at risk.
-And, if you were to cause an accident, you could be deemed negligent and found to be liable for the person’s injuries.
+Even taking your eyes off the road for a brief moment can put yourself and others on the roadways at risk.
+If you were to cause an accident, you could be deemed negligent and found to be liable for the person’s injuries.

 Learn more about the dangers of texting and driving.
 No text is worth a car accident!